TheDigitalCatOnline/blog_source/pelican/content/emacs-configuration-for-python-javascript-terraform-and-blogging.markdown

 ## Global settings

-In Emacs you can define new functions and assign them to ket combinations, and this is usually a major part of the setup.
+In Emacs you can define new functions and assign them to key combinations, and this is usually a major part of the setup.
 As I often need to work on the configuration file, at least initially, the first function I defined is one that allows me to quickly open the `.emacs` file.
 In the comments I'm following [Emacs key notation](https://www.emacswiki.org/emacs/EmacsKeyNotation)

 ``` lisp
 ;; Open .emacs with C-x c